 Get Trained to Help

 ASIST stands for Applied Suicide Intervention Skills Training.
 It is a two-day workshop for community members who want to feel more comfortable, confident and competent in helping to prevent the immediate risk of suicide.
 This training teaches people how to recognize anyone who may be at potential suicide risk, intervene with them and refer them to professional help.
 Several trainings are held throughout the year.
-The August training is full.
-The next training will take place on October 23-24, 2014.
-Check back for a flier and registration information.
 Check out this brochure or visit this website for even more information on ASIST.

 Adult Mental Health First Aid